 onion, carrot, butternut squash, sweet potato, celery, and/or cauliflower

-3. Puree with an immersion blender or in a regular blender.
+- Puree with an immersion blender or in a regular blender.
 Season to taste and stir in the butter.
 Serve with 1 pound of your favorite pasta and Parmesan cheese.
 (You may not need to use the whole batch.
 Use as much as you need and store the rest for a future meal!)

 To make Meat Sauce: